 Connect the cable coming from the IP network to the connector ETH of the gateway.
 Use an Ethernet CAT5 cable.
 If communicating through the LAN of the building, contact the network administrator and make sure traffic on the port used is allowed through all the LAN path (check the gateway user manual for more information).
-By default, the gateway has DHCP enabled.
-If disabled, the default IP is 192.168.100.246.
+With factory settings, after powering up the gateway, DHCP will be enabled for 30 seconds.
+After that time, if no IP is provided by a DHCP server, the default IP 192.168.100.246 will be set.